-Whistleblowers play a critical role in protecting the public from unsafe practices, fraud, waste, abuse and other illegalities.
+Whistleblowers play a critical role in protecting the public from unsafe practices, fraud, waste, abuse and other unlawful conduct.
 In a very real sense, whistleblowers are the “eyes and ears” of the public.
 It’s not easy to blow the whistle on an employer, and too often whistleblowers are retaliated against for reporting wrongdoing and telling the truth.
 They deserve tough, tenacious advocates who are committed to protecting them.
 Below are just a few clients we have proudly represented.

 Dr. Rick Bright